SwissDataScienceCenter/renku/qa/README.md

 ## Templates

-- [ ] Create a project and start a session
+- [ ] Create a project and start a session in all Renku templates
   <details>
     <summary>Details</summary>

-    1. Pick a template
+    1. Pick a template (one of Python, R, Bioconductor or Julia).
+Skip any templates you have already used in other tests.
     2. Create a project
     3. Wait for the image to build
     4. Ensure the image built